dtrelogan/react-formstate/README.md

 i would love it if there were a clean client-side validation api that gave you the proper hooks for messaging and internationalization, but as far as i'm aware there isn't. i'm totally open to adding something to this api to minimize busy work but it has to be done well.

-regardless i very much believe what you see above enables real work to get done now. efficiently.
+regardless i very much believe what you see above enables real work to get done. efficiently.

 ### features and examples (the good stuff)